 (Click on a picture for a larger version.)

 Ad in October 1983 '68' Micro Journal.

 "FLEX" was a trademark of Technical System Consultants (TSC).

 "OS-9" is a registered trademark of Microware LP.

-Use the Refresh button in your web browser (or Ctrl+F5 or Shift+Reload) to ensure you get the latest version of this page.
+Use the Reload/Refresh button in your web browser (or Ctrl+F5 or Shift+Reload) to ensure you get the latest version of this page.

-Last revised 2020-Mar-22 16:42 PDT.
+Last revised 2022-Jun-01 12:30 PDT.

-Copyright 2020 by David C. Wiens.
+Copyright 2019-2022 David C. Wiens.